playframework/playframework/documentation/manual/hacking/BuildingFromSource.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
-# Building Play from sources
+# Building Play from source

-To benefit from the latest improvements and bug fixes after the initial beta release, you may want to compile Play from sources.
-You’ll need a [Git client](http://git-scm.com/) to fetch the sources.
+To benefit from the latest improvements and bug fixes after the initial beta release, you may want to compile Play from source.
+You’ll need a [Git client](http://git-scm.com/) to fetch the source.

 ## Grab the source
-From the shell, first checkout the Play sources:
+From the shell, first checkout the Play source:

 ```bash
 $ git clone git://github.com/playframework/playframework.git